digitalearthafrica/deafrica-waterbodies/README.rst

   :width: 900
   :alt: Digital Earth Australia Waterbodies

 *Digital Earth Africa Waterbodies.
 Waterbody polygons mapped by this product are shown in blue.
-There are almost 700,000 across Africa.*
+There are over 700,000 across Africa.*

 DE Africa Waterbodies supports users to understand and manage water across Africa.
 DE Africa Waterbodies provides new insights into local through to continental-scale surface water spatio-temporal dynamics by enabling the monitoring of important landscape features such as lakes and dams, improving our ability to use earth observation data to make meaningful decisions.
 It can be used to gain insights into the severity and spatial distribution of drought, or identify potential water sources.
 For more information about the DE Africa Waterbodies product, including instructions for accessing the product, frequently asked questions and data download links, see the `Digital Earth Africa Data Catalogue <https://docs.digitalearthafrica.org/en/latest/data_specs/Waterbodies_specs.html>`_.